-DEFINITIONS MAXIMUM CONTAMINANT LEVEL (MCL) The highest level of a contaminant that is allowed in drinking water.
+DEFINITIONS AVG Regulatory compliance with some MCLs are based on running annual average of monthly samples.
+MAXIMUM CONTAMINANT LEVEL (MCL) The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 MAXIMUM CONTAMINANT LEVEL GOAL (MCLG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 ACTION LEVEL (AL) The concentration of a contaminant which if exceeded, triggers treatment or other requirements, which a water system must follow.
+ACTION LEVEL GOAL (ALG) The level of a contaminant in drinking water below which is no expected risk to health.
+ALGs allow for a margin of safety.
 VARIANCES AND EXEMPTIONS State or EPA permission not to meet an MCL or a treatment technique under certain conditions.
-Nd No Detection ppm Parts per million, or milligrams per liter (mg/l) ppb Parts per billion, or micrograms per liter (ug/l) pCi/l Picocuries per liter (a measure of radioactivity) MAXIMUM RESIDUAL DISINFECTANT LEVEL (MRDL) The highest level of disinfectant allowed in drinking water.
-MAXIMUM RESIDUAL DISINFECTANT LEVEL GOAL (MRDG) The level of a drinking water disinfectant below which there is no known risk to health.
+Nd No Detection ppm Parts per million, or milligrams per liter (mg/l) ppb pCi/l Parts per billion, or micrograms per liter (ug/l) Picocuries per liter (a measure of radioactivity) MAXIMUM RESIDUAL DISINFECTANT LEVEL (MRDL) The highest level of disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
+MAXIMUM RESIDUAL DISINFECTANT LEVEL GOAL (MRDLG) The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants